EriconT/watch-collection/README.md

 ⌚ Enrico's Watch Collection

-A minimalist, serverless Progressive Web App (PWA) designed to track and visualize a personal watch collection.
-The app uses Google Sheets as a backend database, allowing for easy updates without touching a line of code.
+A modern, serverless Progressive Web App (PWA) designed to track and visualize a personal watch collection.
+The app uses Google Sheets as a backend database, allowing for instant updates without touching code.
-✨ Features
+✨ Key Features

-    Google Sheets Backend: Add, remove, or edit watches using a standard spreadsheet.
+    Dynamic Data Engine: The app automatically detects new columns in your spreadsheet.
+Add a column like "Lug-to-Lug" or "Service History" in Google Sheets, and it instantly appears on the watch cards.

+    Smart Sorting: Sort the collection by Date (Newest/Oldest), Brand (A-Z), or Case Size (Small/Large).

+    Resilient Connectivity: Uses a multi-proxy fallback system.
+If one connection fails (e.g., restricted networks in South Korea), it automatically switches to a backup to ensure the app always loads.

+    Smart Date Parsing: Intelligently handles American (MM/DD/YYYY), European (DD/MM/YYYY), and ISO (YYYY-MM-DD) date formats correctly.

-    Google Drive Image Support: Automatically converts Drive links into visible images.
+    Google Drive Integration: Automatically converts standard Drive sharing links into high-speed thumbnails.

-    Direct Edit Access: A button in the app takes you directly to the spreadsheet for quick updates.

-    Analytics Dashboard: Automatically calculates total collection size, top brands, favorite movements, and latest acquisitions.
+    Collection Analytics: Real-time stats on total pieces, favorite brands, most common movements, and latest acquisitions.

-    Dark Mode: Built-in toggle for Light/Dark themes with local storage memory.

-    Instant Search: Filter the collection by Brand, Model, or Reference number in real-time.

     iOS Native Experience: Optimized for "Add to Home Screen" on iPhone with a custom icon and full-screen display.

-🚀 Setup Guide
+🚀 Setup & Configuration
-1. Prepare the Data

-Create a new Google Sheet.
-The first row must contain these exact headers (case-sensitive):
-Column Name	Description	Example
+1. The Google Sheet

+The app relies on a Google Sheet with specific headers.
+Required Columns:

-Brand	The manufacturer	Rolex
+    Brand

-Model	The model name	Submariner
+    Model

-Reference	Reference number	124060
+    Reference

-CaseSize	Diameter (include unit)	41mm
-Movement	Movement type	Automatic
-PurchaseDate	ISO Format (YYYY-MM-DD)	2023-05-12 ImageURL	Direct link or Google Drive link	https://drive.google.com...
-Notes	Personal description/story	A gift from my wife...
+    ImageURL

+    PurchaseDate (or Date Acquired)

+Optional / Dynamic Columns: You can add any other column you want (e.g., Case Size, Lug Width, Movement, Notes).
+The app will automatically generate a label and value for them in the grid.

-⚠️ Important for Images: If using Google Drive, right-click the image file in Drive, select Share, and ensure "General Access" is set to "Anyone with the link".
+⚠️ Image Rules: If using Google Drive, ensure the image file permission is set to "General Access: Anyone with the link".
-2. Connect to the App
+2. Linking the Sheet

-    Get the Data Link:

-        In Google Sheets, go to File > Share > Publish to web.

-        Change "Web page" to Comma-separated values (.csv).

-        Click Publish and copy the link.

-    Get the Edit Link:

-        Copy the URL from your browser address bar while editing the sheet.

-    Update Code:

-        Open index.html in this repository.
+The connection links are hardcoded in index.html for stability.
+To change the source sheet:

+    Open index.html.

-        Scroll to the bottom configuration section and paste both links:
+    Scroll to the bottom <script> section.

+    Update these two variables:
     JavaScript

     const SHEET_URL = "YOUR_PUBLISHED_CSV_LINK";
-    const EDIT_URL = "YOUR_BROWSER_EDIT_LINK";
+    const EDIT_URL = "YOUR_GOOGLE_SHEET_EDIT_LINK";

-3. Deploy
+3. Deploying

-    Upload index.html to your GitHub repository (or Push via GitHub Desktop).
+    Upload index.html to your GitHub repository.

     Go to Settings > Pages.

-    Select main branch and /root folder.
+    Select the main branch and click Save.

-    Click Save.
     Your app will be live at https://username.github.io/repo-name.

-📱 How to Install on iPhone
+📱 How to Use on iPhone

     Open your live GitHub link in Safari.